← Back to home

 Reactions No Yes Yes3 Yes Yes Yes

-Encrypted No Yes Yes Yes Yes Yes
+Encrypted No Yes5 Yes Yes Yes Yes

 1. RCS isn't supported by all devices and carriers (yet?).